stark1tty/awesome-PhD/README.md

 # Awesome-PhD [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Advice, tools, and guides for the PhD journey.
+An awesome list of advice, tools, and guides for the PhD journey.

 ---
 ---